 Invoicing errors are a frequent contributor to long payment cycles.
 Quoted prices might not match up with master data, and invoices might not include the all-important purchase order number, which leads to an invalidated invoice that might be disputed by the customer.
-Analysis of such errors can uncover the failures that are driving such mistakes.
+Analysis of such errors can uncover the failures that are driving mistakes.
 Simplifying payment terms and controlling other sources of complexity can limit the opportunities for error.
-In addition, speeding up the invoice dispute resolution process itself, and rapidly communicating any collection issues, can further reduce the total value of past due invoices.
-Of course, if the client or customer still refuses to pay, that’s a completely different issue.

 Obviously you need to be paid for the service/product you have provided so make sure that you respond swiftly and efficiently if a payment becomes overdue.
-Remember; heavy-handed attempts at collection & enforcement (especially by third parties) can often backfire on your relationship with your client.
+Remember, heavy-handed attempts at collection and enforcement (especially by third parties) can often backfire on your relationship with your client.

 Especially for small companies with a relationship with large corporates, this kind of negotiation can be very delicate.
 Usually, the problem is down to an error in some labyrinth department that your regular contact has no access to within a huge matrixed organisation.
-Often you will have been dealing with the procurement or buying department and have less of a direct relationship with the accounts payable personnel.
+Often you'll be dealing with the procurement or buying department and have less of a direct relationship with the accounts payable department.
 Try to solve things through your regular contact, rather than going over their head and encourage them to talk to relevant staff in payments.

-One of the worst steps a small business can take in this situation is to attempt enforcement action: for example, to try to levy statutory interest on an overdue invoice.
-In my experience, that often sours the finance department to you, they will switch to another supplier rather than deal with the hassle.
+One of the worst steps a small business can take in this situation is to attempt enforcement action, for example, by trying to levy statutory interest on an overdue invoice.
+That can often turn the finance department against you and they may switch to another supplier rather than deal with the hassle.

-However some delays in payments – particularly long payment terms – cannot be fixed so easily.
-As I mentioned, long payment terms arise as a natural consequence of being a supplier to a large corporate.
-Waiting on long payment terms will often retard a business’ growth, especially in fast moving industries where waiting for three months for a big client to pay can be a big drag on their ability to take on new staff, or move up the ladder, dealing with bigger and bigger clients.
+As mentioned, long payment terms arise as a natural consequence of being a supplier to a large corporate.
+Waiting on long payment terms will often slow a business’s growth, especially in fast moving industries where waiting for three months for a big client to pay can be a big drag on their ability to take on new staff, or move up the ladder, dealing with bigger and bigger clients.
 Long payment terms often mean that a business is dependent on some form of external debt finance, or shareholder capital.